 - Place dough in very lightly oiled bowl, rubbing dough around bowl to lightly coat.
 Cover bowl tightly with plastic wrap; place in warm oven until dough doubles in size, 40 to 50 minutes.

 - Form dough into loaf by gently pressing the dough into a rectangle, 1-inch thick and no wider than 9 inches long, with the long side closest to you.
 Next, starting with the long side, roll the dough firmly into a cylinder, pinching the seam with your fingers to make sure the dough sticks to itself.
 Turn dough seam side up and pinch it closed.
-Place dough in greased 9-by-5-by-3-inch loaf pan and press gently so dough touches all four sides of pan.
+Place dough in greased 9-by-5-by-3-inch loaf pan (a 1 lb loaf pan) and press gently so dough touches all four sides of pan.
 Cover the pan with plastic wrap; set aside in warm spot (not in the oven) until dough almost doubles in size, 20 to 30 minutes.

 - Meanwhile, heat oven to 350° F and adjust the racks to the center and bottom positions.
 Place an empty baking pan on the bottom rack.
 Bring 2 cups water to boil.

 - Remove plastic wrap from loaf pan.
 Place pan in oven and immediately pour heated water into empty baking pan; close oven door.
 Bake until instant-read thermometer inserted at angle from short end just above pan rim into center of loaf reads 195° F, about 40 to 50 minutes.
 Remove bread from pan, transfer to a wire rack, and cool to room temperature.
 Slice and serve.